 The first of a two semester sequence in the comprehensive study of numerous designs and features of medium and high speed marine diesel engines including aspects of operation, maintenance and repair.
 Topics include: basic engine types and applications, engine construction and the details of engine parts, fuels, fuel analysis and handling, fuel and air systems.
-Laboratory hours consist of operation, maintenance, repair and management of the campus diesel fleet under the supervision of the Tug Engineer and Director of Small Vessel Operations, will be individually arranged (minimum 6 hrs/week) and a journal kept.
+Laboratory hours consist of operation, maintenance, repair and management of the campus diesel fleet under the supervision of the Tug Engineer and Director of Small Vessel Operations, will be individually arranged (minimum 6 hrs/week} and a journal kept.
+Students cannot receive credit for this course and for ENGR 530 Summer Sea Term III.

-Prerequisite: PS 111, 113, and ENGR 540.
+Prerequisite: PS 111, 112, and ENGR 540.